 Analysis and Revisions of State Policies, Procedures, and Operations

-PCG has successfully helped states review and revise state policies and procedures to maximize reimbursements from commercial insurance and Medicaid.
-We do this by conducting “as is” and “to be” feasibility studies of current operations.
+PCG has a proven approach to helping states to review and revise state policies and procedures to optimize reimbursements from commercial insurance and Medicaid.
+In addition, we work with states to identify new sources of revenue and increase the efficiency and use of current expenditures.
+We accomplish this by conducting “as is” and “to be” feasibility studies of current operations.

 Market Rate Studies